Home > Analyses > Technology > Apple Inc.

 Financial Performance & Fundamental Metrics

-In this section, I analyze Apple Inc.’s income statement, key financial ratios, and dividend payout policy to assess its overall financial health and shareholder returns.
+I analyze Apple Inc.’s income statement, key financial ratios, and dividend payout policy to reveal its underlying profitability and capital efficiency.

 Income Statement

-Below is Apple Inc.’s Income Statement overview for the fiscal years 2021 through 2025, detailing key financial metrics in USD.
+Below is Apple Inc.’s annual income statement summary for fiscal years 2021 through 2025, showing key profitability and expense metrics.

 | 2021 | 2022 | 2023 | 2024 | 2025 | |